The Ultimate Guide to Visiting Rarotonga

 - Sundays are known as holy days, and most (almost all) places are closed.
 Some bars won’t even serve alcohol on Sundays.

-- There is a lot of coral, even close to the beach, so make sure to wear some reef shoes at all times in the water.
+- There is a lot of coral, even close to the beach, so make sure to wear some water shoes at all times in the water.

 The Cook Islands are definitely at the top of our favorite places list.
 Although we never really find a place that we dislike, there is something about the Cook Islands that is just so calm, serene, and beautiful.
 We instantly felt like family from when we arrived.
 There is beauty everywhere on the islands, and it doesn’t just have to be a “lazy-beach” holiday, there is plenty of adventures for those of you who like to be active on your holiday.
-While we haven’t been to any other places in the South Pacific (yet!), the Cook Islands rival the waters of Fiji and Tahiti, and we find it hard to beat the beauty of the Cook Islands.
+The Cook Islands rival the waters of Fiji and Tahiti, and we find it hard to beat the beauty of the Cook Islands.
 Hopefully this guide to visiting Rarotonga will help you have a great time in the Cook Islands.

 I would love to visit Rarotonga.
 My sister has been to the Cook Islands twice and raves about it.
 It’s such a long flight though so I am saving it for when I have time to either visit other islands in the Pacific or on my way to New Zealand.